opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

 * `SELECT` Pick the columns to include in the results.
 * `FROM` Use the unique identifier of the data table which can be found in *File > About this table* or in the URL: `1zkfQ7rtG9UI5a8rPDk2bpD6d0QbgP63h2v2l9YzW`
 * `WHERE` Filter the results by the value of a column.
 Dates within a certain range can be filtered by using inequality operators with `AND` for multiple filters.
-Use `>=` to include article published on or after 2013-01-01 and `<` to include only article published before 2014-01-01.
+Use `>=` to include articles published on or after 2013-01-01 and `<` to include articles published only before 2014-01-01.
 * `ORDER BY` Sort the results using a selected column and in the chosen sort direction.
 * `LIMIT` Return only the specified number of results.
 This prevents loading too much data into a browser causing it to slow down, and also is useful for testing queries.